alexcrichton/rfcs/text/0000-macros-1.1.md

 interface we'll need to cut down this surface area *dramatically* to a curated set of known-stable APIs.

-Somewhat more subtly, the technical ABI of plugins is also exposed quite thinly today as well.
-The implementation detail of dynamic libraries, and especially that both the compiler and the plugin dynamically link to libraries like libsyntax, cannot be changed.
+Somewhat more subtly, the technical ABI of procedural macros is also exposed quite thinly today as well.
+The implementation detail of dynamic libraries, and especially that both the compiler and the macro dynamically link to libraries like libsyntax, cannot be changed.
 This precludes, for example, a completely statically linked compiler (e.g. compiled for `x86_64-unknown-linux-musl`).
-Another goal of this RFC will also be to hide as many of these technical details as possible, allowing the compiler to flexibly change how it interfaces to plugins.
+Another goal of this RFC will also be to hide as many of these technical details as possible, allowing the compiler to flexibly change how it interfaces to macros.

-## Plugins 1.1
+## Macros 1.1

-Ok, with the background knowledge of what plugins are today, let's take a look at how we can solve the major problems blocking its stabilization:
+Ok, with the background knowledge of what procedural macros are today, let's take a look at how we can solve the major problems blocking its stabilization:

 * Sharing an API of the entire compiler
-* Frozen interface between the compiler and plugins
+* Frozen interface between the compiler and macros

 ### `libmacro`

-Proposed in [RFC 1566](https://github.com/rust-lang/rfcs/pull/1566) and described in [this blog post](http://ncameron.org/blog/libmacro/) the distribution will now ship with a new `libmacro` crate available for plugin authors.
-The intention here is that the gory details of how plugins *actually* talk to the compiler is entirely contained within this one crate.
+Proposed in [RFC 1566](https://github.com/rust-lang/rfcs/pull/1566) and described in [this blog post](http://ncameron.org/blog/libmacro/) the distribution will now ship with a new `libmacro` crate available for macro authors.
+The intention here is that the gory details of how macros *actually* talk to the compiler is entirely contained within this one crate.
 The stable interface to the compiler is then entirely defined in this crate, and we can make it as small or large as we want.
 Additionally, like the standard library,